Home Careers Baker How To Become

 Opinions are mixed when it comes to attending culinary school.
 The majority believe that you don’t need formal education, while some attest to how it has helped set them up for success.

-Baking is often referred to as a science because it requires precise measurements, temperature and time to produce the desired results.
+Baking is often referred to as a science in the culinary arts, requiring precise measurements, temperature control, and an understanding of ingredient chemistry.

 This highlights the need for formal classes to help you understand the basics, including the chemical reactions that occur when you mix certain ingredients at different temperatures and ratios.